-A classic and invaluable reference work for over thirty years.
+A classic and invaluable reference work.
 Soon after its initial publication, the Harvard Dictionary of Music by Willi Apel was firmly established as a standard and essential resource for everyone concerned with music.
 The product of exceptional scholarship, it was praised as being comprehensive, concise, authoritative, scholarly, and enjoyable.
 Leopold Stokowski wrote, “I so often consult your dictionary of music, and with such never failing enlightenment, that I must offer you my thanks for your unique book, so profound and so broad in scope… The vast scholarship…is of immeasurable value to the whole world of music.”
-The Christian Science Monitor called it “a highly satisfying book of musical knowledge, in which basic definitions are given with fine intellectual integrity, and musical facts are carefully separated from plausible deductions or theories.”

 For this second edition the dictionary has been thoroughly revised, updated, and substantially enlarged.
-Mr. Apel and 88 other eminent music scholars have contributed new articles and revised old ones completely.
-The already comprehensive list of accurate definitions has grown measurably and it now even includes nothus, pyiba, and meringue.
+Apel and eighty-eight other eminent music scholars have contributed new articles and revised old ones completely.
+The already comprehensive list of accurate definitions has grown measurably and it now even includes nothus, pyiba, and merengue.